equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/protecting_apis.md

 * Document APIs using Swagger or OpenAPI spec
 * Create security related test
   * Use [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/) as an guide line for testing and secure coding practices.
   * Apply tools to test your API's.
-(Fuzzers, OWASP ZAP etc..)
+(Fuzzers, ZAP etc..)
   * Test from the outside (integration, end-to-end) (utilizing all components?)
 * Consult OWASP Top 10's
   * [API](https://owasp.org/www-project-api-security/)